alexanderbatanov/safepay/README.md

 ## Motivation

-Objective of my [Insight Data Engineering](http://insightdataengineering.com/) project was to explore how companies like PayPal process large volumes transaction data in fast and safe manner.
+Main objective of my [Insight Data Engineering](http://insightdataengineering.com/) project was to explore how companies like PayPal process large volumes transaction data in fast and safe manner.
 Not meeting these requirements could lead to negative consequences - either customers will flock or company's reputation is compromised.
 Meeting the requirements represents a technical challenge - time to evaluate compliance rules is bounded, yet all the rules need to be evaluated.

 For SafePay project I used [Venmo](https://venmo.com/) data.
 The 62G dataset had 6 years worth of transactions.
 I ran experiments on a 100 day subset (1/1/17-4/18/17) with 44M transactions.
 The data itself was rather simple: (transaction_datetime, from_party, to_party).